brikis98/yevgeniy-brikman-homepage/_posts/2012-02-11-seven-languages-in-seven-weeks-prolog_11.md

 sum([a1, a2, a3, ..., an]) = a1 + a2 + a3 + ... + an
 {% endhighlight %}

-To me, the "code" above *screams* it's intent far more clearly than the [recursive prolog solution](https://gist.github.com/1805899#file_sum_list.prolog).
+To me, the "code" above *screams* its intent far more clearly than the [recursive prolog solution](https://gist.github.com/1805899#file_sum_list.prolog).
 An even clearer example comes later in this blog post, where [I sort a list using Prolog](https://gist.github.com/1805899#file_sort_list.prolog).
-While writing this sorting code, I felt like I was playing a game of "how do I setup my rules and atoms to arm twist unification into sorting?"
+While writing this sorting code, I felt like I was playing a game of "how do I set up my rules and atoms to arm twist unification into sorting?"
 If I had designed Prolog using a [coding backwards](http://www.jeffknupp.com/blog/2012/02/07/coding-backwards/)